Battle of Riga (1919): Aftermath

-On May 23 the frontline stretched along from Mīlgrāvis, Ķīšezers, the Jugla Lake, Ikšķile and Ķekava.
+On 23 May, the frontline stretched along from Mīlgrāvis, Ķīšezers, the Jugla Lake, Ikšķile and Ķekava.
 The units of the Southern Latvian Brigade, commanded by Jānis Balodis and the Separate Student Troupe entered Riga with the Latvian flag in the morning at about 9:00, and were greeted by the residents in the Daugava embankment.
 The units commanded by Jānis Balodis went to the barracks on Pärnavas Street, participated in the cleansing of the city and the recruitment of new Latvian soldier units began immediately.
 After a short rest, only the 3rd battalion of the Southern Latvian Brigade or also Separate Student Troupe remained in Riga and helped and continued to perform the city's garrison duties.

-The next day on May 24, the 1st and 2nd battalions, together with two cavalry squadrons, were ordered to pursue the Bolsheviks and went to the Gauja river which was near Ādaži.
+The next day on 24 May, the 1st and 2nd battalions, together with two cavalry squadrons, were ordered to pursue the Bolsheviks and went to the Gauja river which was near Ādaži.
 Anatol von Lieven's units were informed to go from Vecmīlgrāvis to the Ropaži Station to dismantle the train tracks and then go to Jugla, but around that Anatol von Lievens was injured from a shooting near Alderi.
 Meanwhile, many Latvian Riflemen deserted from the Soviet Latvian Army and joined the brigade commanded by Jānis Balodis.
 Later the 4th Riga Battalion was established in Vecpiebalga and the 8th Piebalga Battalion was established in Vējava.

-The last Red Army soldiers left Daugavgrīva fortress on May 25 and Andrievs Niedra returned from Jelgava to Riga on May 26.
-On May 28, Latvian soldiers held a parade in honor of the US mission at the corner of Suvorova and Elizabetes streets.
-Rüdiger von der Goltz arrived in Riga, and on May 29 and he accepted a parade for the units that participated in the Battle of Riga.
+The last Red Army soldiers left Daugavgrīva fortress on 25 May and Andrievs Niedra returned from Jelgava to Riga on 26 May.
+On 28 May, Latvian soldiers held a parade in honor of the US mission at the corner of Suvorova and Elizabetes streets.
+Rüdiger von der Goltz arrived in Riga, and on 29 May and he accepted a parade for the units that participated in the Battle of Riga.

 Although the Red Army received reinforcements of three regiments and two armoured trains, one of the Red Army fronts in the Pechory region.
 The commander of Soviet Estonia division with his headquarters and his soldiers went to the Estonian side, which led to the fall of Pskov and complicated the situation in Soviet Latvia.
-The Red Army tried to build defenses near Alūksne and Pytalovo to resist Estonian attacks heading to Krustpils, but failed and on June 5 Estonia and Danish-Baltic Auxiliary Corps forces occupied Krustpils.
+The Red Army tried to build defenses near Alūksne and Pytalovo to resist Estonian attacks heading to Krustpils, but failed and on 5 June, Estonia and Danish-Baltic Auxiliary Corps forces occupied Krustpils.
 The front in Latgale stabilizes but the Polish attack only got to Ignalina.